Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Which of these may a Development Team deliver at the end of a Sprint?
+### Which of these may a Developers deliver at the end of a Sprint?

 - [ ] Failing unit tests, to identify acceptance tests for the next Sprint.
-- [ ] An increment of software with minor known bugs in it.
+- [ ] An Increment of software with minor known bugs in it.
-- [x] An increment of working software that is "done".
+- [x] An Increment of working software that is "done".
 - [ ] A single document, if that is what the Scrum Master asked for.

 **[⬆ Back to Top](#table-of-contents)**

 ### Who creates a Product Backlog item's estimate?

-- [x] The Development Team after clarifying requirements with the Product Owner.
+- [x] The Developers after clarifying requirements with the Product Owner.
-- [ ] The Product Owner with input from the Development Team.
+- [ ] The Product Owner with input from the Developers.
 - [ ] The most senior people in the organization, including architects and subject matter experts.
 - [ ] The Scrum Master.
-- [ ] The Development Team, alone.
+- [ ] The Developers, alone.

 **[⬆ Back to Top](#table-of-contents)**

 ### Who starts the Daily Scrum?

 - [ ] The person coming in last.
 This encourages people to be on time and helps to stay within the time-box.
-- [x] Whoever the Development Team decides should start.
+- [x] Whoever the Developers decides should start.
 - [ ] The person who has the token.
 - [ ] The Scrum Master.
-This ensures that the Development Team has the meeting and stays within the time-box.
+This ensures that the Developers have the meeting and stays within the time-box.
 - [ ] The person who last broke the build.

 **[⬆ Back to Top](#table-of-contents)**